jblance/mpp-solar/docs/MQTT_Influx_Grafana.md

 ```
 * add users etc
 ```
-create database home
+create database mppsolar
-use home
+use mppsolar

-create user grafana with password '<passwordhere>' with all privileges grant all privileges on home to grafana
+create user grafana with password '<passwordhere>' with all privileges grant all privileges on mppsolar to grafana

 show users
 ```